 - There should be increased participation of the target group, both in the formulation and implementation phases.
-Participation should not be limited to high government officials and policy actors.
+Participation should not be limited to senior government officials and policy actors.
 This will ensure that policies are client-oriented and address specific problems.
 It will also promote ownership of the policy which is critical to the sustainability of initiatives.

 - Sustainability concerns must be addressed in the formulation stage.
 Politicians in an effort to quickly satisfy the demands of the people formulate policies that provide short-term solutions that fail to address the roots of the problem.
 Winning of elections must not be held as more important than the sustainability of policies and the attainment of their core goals.

 - Strict monitoring is needed to check inefficiencies specifically those caused by bribery and corruption.

 MOTI (nd), Ghana Trade Policy.
 Available from: http://moti.gov.gh/sites/default/files/content/documents/files/Ghana%20Trade%20Policy.pdf

 WTO (2017), Trade Policy Review, Report by the Secretariat: Ghana.
 Available from: https://www.wto.org/english/tratop_e/tpr_e/tp294_e.htm